Tuesday, the 2nd day at SME Rapid started with a keynote session of Jason Dunn from Made in Space.

 and the very high standards and requirements of NASA.

 Did you know that an astronaut costs about USD 40k per hour.
-That’s what you can call high “labor costs”.
+That’s what you can call high “labour costs”.

 Though the requirements on this “simple machine” were: Plug & Play, fully remote operation and being absolutely safe.